-- ➤ ID: Indicates the event identification number.
-The events are sequentially numbered. - Time: Indicates when the event has been detected. - Event: Provides the event type and threshold crossing information.

-- Duration: Indicates the number of seconds within which the event occurred.
-Test events like Test Started and Test Stopped will have no duration. - Details: Provides contextual information including the pass/fail verdict.
+- ► ID: Indicates the event identification number.
+The events are sequentially numbered. - Time: Indicates when the event has been detected. - Event: Provides the event type and threshold crossing information. - Duration: Indicates the number of seconds within which the event occurred.
+Test events like Test Started and Test Stopped will have no duration.